Become a Volunteer

 You can be a part of this team dedicated to ensuring that every animal is loved and finds its forever home.
 We are always in need of new volunteers to assist us in caring for Dayton’s animals; however, volunteering at the Humane Society of Greater Dayton can be an emotional experience that requires a strong commitment.
 While we do have a large number of people who go through our orientation and training process, not everyone will be able to continue volunteering with us.
 Some may not be able to commit the necessary time, while others may decide that they are unable to deal with the emotions that come from spending time with animals who have been abused, neglected or abandoned.
 For more on what it takes to be a Humane Society of Greater Dayton volunteer, please read through the physical, emotional, mental and supervision requirements for each volunteer opportunity.

-Call the Humane Society of Greater Dayton at 937/268-PETS (7387) or e-mail KaLynn Lhamon, our Volunteer Coordinator at email@example.com.
+Call the Humane Society of Greater Dayton at 937/268-PETS (7387) or e-mail Jodi Rettig, our Volunteer Coordinator at firstname.lastname@example.org.

 Steps to volunteer:

-- Open house (approximately 1 hour): Sign up to attend an open house.
-All open houses are held at the Humane Society of Greater Dayton facility, at 1661 Nicholas Road.
-We will discuss the history of the Humane Society, as well as the various volunteer opportunities currently available.
+- Open house (approximately 90 minutes): Sign up to attend an open house.
+All open houses are held at the Humane Society of Greater Dayton facility located at 1661 Nicholas Road.
+The open house discussion will include the HSGD mission, the value of our volunteer program, and conclude with a tour of the shelter.
 You must be at least 10 years old to attend.
-Volunteers under the age of 18 must be accompanied by an adult for the open house.
-Volunteers under the age of 16 must be accompanied by an adult each time they come to volunteer.
-When signing up for an open house, please sign each staff member up separately as seats in the open house are limited.
+Volunteers under the age of 18 MUST be accompanied by a parent or guardian for the open house.
+Volunteers under the age of 16 must complete the volunteer training process with an adult, and be accompanied by that adult each time they come to volunteer.
+When signing up for an open house, please sign each attendee up separately as seats are limited.